alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-03-18-MachineLearning-Notebook-2.markdown

 ```

 Intrestingly enough, as the initial sample is quite narrow (20 extractions), the mean and std-dev of mean vary significantly between successive runs of the algorithm.

+### K-fold cross validation

+Another set of validation techniques use the splitting of the initial array into two parts of pre-specified sizes: train set and test set, so the results obtained on the train set are compared with the data from the test set.

+K-fold cross validation works as follows:

+1. Split the set in K parts of equal sizes
+2. For each part k, 0 <= k < K, use Part_k as the test set and the rest of the parts as the train set.
+3. The average score of all test sets constitutes a K-fold cross validation estimate of the method quality.

+E.g. - mean.

+1. We split the set in K parts.
+2. For each part k: we take the rest of K-1 parts and we compute the mean.
+We compute the mean on the k part and we substract (mean(k-1) - mean_k)^2
+3. We average all the mean_k obtained before and we also compute the stddev sigma=sqrt(1/K * Sum(squares from step 2))